AmyOuY/RestaurantManagementApp/README.md

 <img src="./Images/editFood.png">

 <hr />
 <h3> Food Controller -- viewing all foods, with each food belongs to a specific food type.
-The Create New Food link, Edit link, Details link and Delete link allows inserting new food, editing food, viewing food details and deleting food respectively. </h3>
+The Create New Food link, Edit link and Delete link allows inserting new food, editing food and deleting food respectively. </h3>
 <img src="./Images/viewFoods.png">

 <hr />
-<h3> Order Controller -- inserting food order for a specific dining table.
+<h3> Order Controller -- inserting new food order for a specific dining table.
 The table number and server name can be selected from the dropdown lists.
 Both the food type list and food name list are cascading dropdowns.
 A selected food type will trigger foods that belong to this food type to populate in the food name dropdown.
 When a certain food name is chosen its price will be automatically filled in the price field.
 The View Order Summary button allows us to view the order details of the provided dining table number. </h3>
 <img src="./Images/insertOrder.png">

 <hr />